corb555/Task-Score/README.md

 ### Sample Parameters
 *Target Close* -  100=close, 1=far, 0=not visible.
 Value is 100 - distance (capped at 99).
 The target can be healthpack, weapon, ammo, player, etc.
-*Far Targets* -  100=None found, 99=All far, 0=All near.
-Average distance to all Targets.
-The higher this value, the more useful, patrol/wander is.
+*Explore* -  Increases if no valuable targets have been found.
+100=None found, 99=Useful targets are far, 0=Useful targets are near.
+Value = (avg(distance) + min(distance))/2  The higher this value, the more useful exploring is.
 *Target Health* - 100=healthy, 0=dead
 *Health* - 100=healthy, 0=dead
 *Anger* - 100=angry, 0=calm.
 Damage to the agent increases anger.
 Time decreases anger (based on the rate set in Attribute Manager)